Leshan, Kosovo

-Lešane Leshanis a settlement in the Suhareka municipality in south Kosovo.
+Leshan is a settlement in the Suhareka municipality in south Kosovo.
 It is located in the Prizren region.
 It lies 374 m above sea level.
 It has an ethnic Albanian majority, and Serbian minority; in the 1991 census, it had 2381 inhabitants.
-The smaller settlement of Topličane has been registered with Lešane in the censuses (The 1981 data shows only Lešane data).Lešane have 200–250 home and 2800-2900 people.
+The smaller settlement of Topliçan has been registered with Leshan in the censuses (The 1981 data shows only Leshan data).
+Leshan consists kf 200–250 houses and around 2800-2900 inhabitants.